Organwolf/100-days-of-code/log.md

 **Today's Progress**: Docker, more specifically dockerfiles and networking while using docker.

 **Thoughts**: I always trick myself into believing that a 2 hour tutorial is going to take two hours to complete.
 Although, I tend to take detailed notes and I want to be able to explain how things work here and to myself and others.
 That simply takes time.
 I'm in no hutty either.
-I Learnt that _cat_ means concatinate in Linux/Unix and that the general syntax is `cat [OPTION] [FILE]`.
+I Learnt that _cat_ means concatinate in Linux/Unix and that the general syntax is
+`cat [OPTION] [FILE]`
 I also used vim to edit a Dockerfile and to insert new stuff into a file using vim to press shift + i.
 To save and exit you type `:wq` which stands for write and quit/exit.

 **Experimented with**: Docker files and networking while using docker.
 I also touched some vim along the way.